Many people make the journey from Playa del Carmen to Tulum every day. And, it’s easy to see why.

 Plus, expect a trip to Tulum Ruins to be combined with at least one other place.
-It’s typical in Mexico for tours to popular places to include two or even three other places – sometimes that you don’t really want to visit.
+It’s typical in Mexico for tours to popular places to include two or even three other places.
+Sometimes that you don’t really want to visit.

 If you’re just wanting to visit the ruins, then I’d recommend travelling there yourself by bus, colectivo or taxi.
 But, if you want a full day out to multiple places, with the ease of private transportation and a guide, then book a tour.

 If you have any questions or want any more information, drop a comment below and I’ll get back to you!

-Information is correct as of January 2022 but is subject to change in future.
+Information is correct as of March 2023 but is subject to change in future.